Landscape Conservation Manager

 College degree in natural resources management, business management, environmental science, political science, or any related field

-Preferably with a master's degree or units in environmental science or business-related courses or higher
+Preferably with a master's degree or units in environmental science, business-related courses or any related course

 Outstanding ability in team management and motivate staff in the performance of duties

-Program management experience incl. stakeholders, budget management, HR and quality management for implementation
+Program management experience including stakeholder engagement, budget management, HR and quality management for implementation

-Minimum 1-2 years of experience coordinating with regional or provincial-level stakeholders from private sector, civil society and government in managing forest conservation and livelihood partnership projects
+Minimum 5 years experience coordinating with regional or provincial-level stakeholders (private sector, civil society and government) in managing forest conservation and livelihood projects

-Strategic and intuitive in relationship-building with a deep understanding of organizational mandates
+Strategic and intuitive in relationship-building with a deep understanding of organizational dynamics

 Excellent communication and interpersonal skills